-- g.
-Land Application Sites: - i.
+g.
+Land Application Sites:

+- i.
 Report the location of each application site, the annual and cumulative dry tons/acre for each site, and the landowners name and address.
 The location for each spreading site shall be given as a legal description for nearest 1⁄4, 1⁄4, Section, Township, Range, and county, or UTM coordinates.
-If nitrogen content of the biosolids is greater than 50,000 milligrams per kilogram of total nitrogen on dry weight basis or if the biosolids application rate is greater than two dry tons per acre per year, report biosolids nitrogen results, PAN in pounds/acre crop nitrogen requirement. - ii.
+The facility shall report PAN when either of the following occurs: 1) When biosolids are greater than 50,000 mg/kg TN; or 2) when biosolids are land applied at an application rate greater than two dry tons per acre per year. - ii.
 If the "Low Metals" criteria are exceeded, report the annual and cumulative pollutant loading rates in pounds per acre for each applicable pollutant, and report the percent of cumulative pollutant loading which has been reached at each site. - iii.
 Report the method used for compliance with pathogen and vector attraction requirements. - iv.
 Report soil test results for pH, CEC, and phosphorus.
 If none was tested during the year, report the last date when tested and results.